karan842/finohub/README.md

 3. To gaining more accuracy using *hyperparameter tuning* i.e. **GridSearchCV**.
 4. Training the data with best parameters and again using Cross Validation(usinig mean of 5 folds).
 5. Evaluating the classification algorithms(on training data) with *ROC_CURVE & ROC_AUC_SCORE* and selecting top performers and eliminating bad performers.
-6. Again evaluating well performed classifiers with *ROC_CURVE & ROC_AUC_SCOREbut now with test data.
+6. Again evaluating well performed classifiers with *ROC_CURVE & ROC_AUC_SCORE* but now with test data.
 7. Selecting the winner and runner-up models and evaluating with *Classification report, precision-recall curve & confusion matrix*.
 8. Saving the both the models and using the winner model(classification algorithm) for further process.